-The New Hampshire Institute for Civics Education has been established to develop, nurture, and maintain an informed, engaged, and civil New Hampshire citizenry.
+The New Hampshire Institute for Civics Education (NH Civics) has been established to develop, nurture, and maintain an informed, engaged, and civil New Hampshire citizenry.
 Students who have access to high-quality civics education are more likely to vote and discuss politics at home, volunteer and work on community issues and speak publicly and communicate with elected representatives.

 An informed New Hampshire citizenry actively engaged in a civil, open-minded democratic process.

 NH Civics plans a number of workshops and other events devoted to fulfilling its mission including educator and free professional education, student programming, and public lectures.

 “Civics education must become a fundamental priority of our schools, and it must involve more than helping students gain an understanding of a substantial body of civic knowledge,” says the organization’s planning document.
 “To ensure active participation in our democracy, educators must help students engage with their communities and learn a variety of skills associated with political and community life.
 They also must help students cultivate attitudes and beliefs that might best be described as ‘civic virtues.’”

 We bring national civics education leaders to our state and feature master NH teachers because we know that students who have access to high-quality civics education are more likely to: